Efficient Approximation Schemes for Stochastic Probing and Selection-Stopping Problems: Extensions.

 In this section, we prove that our EPTAS extends to the \Pandora problem, as well as to a generalization of non-adaptive \ProbeMax where one wishes to maximize the expected sum of the top $r$ selected variables.

-\subsection{Equivalence of \Pandora and \Prophets}
+\subsection{Equivalence of \Pandora and \Prophets.}

-In what follows, we study the \Pandora problem, showing how to obtain an EPTAS through a reduction to \Prophets (defined in \S\ref{sec:freeOrder}).
+In what follows, we consider the \Pandora problem, showing how to obtain an EPTAS through a reduction to \Prophets (see Section~\ref{sec:freeOrder}).
 In this setting, we are given $n$ independent random variables $X_1, \ldots, X_n$, as well as a cost $c_i \in \reals_+$ for probing each $X_i$.
 Our goal is to find a probing permutation $\sigma$ and a stopping rule $\tau$ to maximize $\expar{ X_{\sigma(\tau)} - \sum_{t \leq \tau } c_{\sigma(t)} }$.
-In other words, the algorithm wants to maximize the difference of the selected random variable's value $X_{\sigma(\tau)}$ and the sum of all the probing costs $\sum_{t \leq \tau } c_{\sigma(t)} $.
-If we relax the algorithm to not find a stopping rule, but claim value for the highest probed random variable, this gives us the classical Pandora's box~\cite{Weitzman-Econ79,KWW-EC16}.
+In other words, the algorithm wishes to maximize the difference between the selected random variable's value $X_{\sigma(\tau)}$ and the sum of all probing costs $\sum_{t \leq \tau } c_{\sigma(t)} $.
+When our algorithm is allowed to claim value for the highest random variable ever probed, we end up with the classical Pandora's box problem~\cite{Weitzman-Econ79,KWW-EC16}.

 Clearly, \Pandora generalizes the \Prophets problem, as the latter corresponds to the special case of zero probing costs.
-Interestingly, similar to the \Prophets problem, it is not difficult to verify that there exists an optimal policy where the probing permutation $\sigma$ is selected non-adaptively, i.e., without any dependence on the outcomes of the probed random variables.
-Somewhat informally, this is because one can simply examine the recursive equations of a natural DP-formulation, and discover that whenever an optimal policy decides to keep probing, the specific outcomes observed thus far are irrelevant for all future actions, as we can no longer pick any of these values.
+Interestingly, similar to \Prophets, it is not difficult to verify that there exists an optimal policy where the probing permutation $\sigma$ is selected non-adaptively, i.e., without any dependence on the outcomes of the probed random variables.
+Somewhat informally, this claim follows by examining the recursive equations of a natural DP-formulation, and discovering that whenever an optimal policy decides to keep probing, the specific outcomes observed thus far are irrelevant for all future actions, as we can no longer pick any of these values.
 A formal proof follows Hill's analysis~\cite{Hill-Journal83}.

-Our main result in this section relates between the above two problems in the opposite direction, by presenting an approximation-preserving reduction.
+Our main result in this context relates between these two problems in the opposite direction, by presenting an approximation-preserving reduction.